Haze in eastern Singapore likely due to hot spot in Johor: NEA

 AI generated

-SINGAPORE – The air quality in the eastern part of Singapore crept into the unhealthy range on Jan 24, with PM2.5 levels showing a reading of 162 at about 4.45pm.
+SINGAPORE – The air quality in the eastern part of Singapore crept into the moderate range on Jan 24 with a PSI reading of 53 at 5pm.

-The National Environment Agency (NEA) said on its Facebook page that the PM2.5 levels
+The National Environment Agency (NEA) said on its Facebook page that the PM2.5 levels, referring to fine inhalable particles in the air measuring up to 2.5 micrometres in diameter, were “slightly elevated”.

 Some residents had reported a faint smell of burning.